AndreyMaslow/color-to-depth/README.md

 # color-to-depth

 Repository of bouding box coordinates mapping from color image to depth frame.
+It was created for the question on Intel community (https://support.intelrealsense.com/hc/en-us/community/posts/360033564014)
-There is a problem that the result of projection are not correct
+There is a problem that the result of projection are not correct.

 ## Dependencies
 opencv 3.4.1, pytorch (v1.0.0), numpy (1.16.1), pyrealsense2